slobzheninov/Glyphs-Scripts/README.md

 ## Dark Mode
 Toggles dark mode on and off.

+## Floating Macro Panel
+Toggles Macro panel floating (always on top) on and off.

 ## Toggle Axis 1
 Toggles between masters across axis number 1 (or 2, 3, 4) in current tab.